jamesquinlan/dsc-techstack/topics/github.md

 After the last step, you will be forwarded to the starting page of your new GitHub repository.

-Since we've already created our Git repo locally, we can focus on the **`…or push an existing repository from the page's command line`** section.
+Since we've already created our Git repo locally, we can focus on the **or push an existing repository from the page's command line** section.

 If we didn't already have a local repository created, then we would follow the first set of commands to create a local repository from the remote GitHub one that was just created.